The Best Chef Knives

 If you’re looking to improve your chopping game, Bob Tate offers these tips:

 - Imagine your cutting board is a clock.
 Most people point their knife toward noon, placing the food horizontally across the cutting board.
 But if you angle your knife so that it points toward 10 o’clock (and adjust your food to stay parallel), the knife becomes an extension of your forearm and is easier to handle.

 - Keep your knife in contact with your cutting board or work surface.
 There’s no need to lift it off the cutting board for each cut.

-And one more word of advice: only use your knife on food.
+Only use your knife on food.
 When Brownstein teaches cooking classes, she’s astonished at how many students use their chef knives for tasks like cutting open boxes.
-“A chefs knife is your most important kitchen tool” she says, “buy a pair of kitchen shears for boxes and bags!”
+“A chef's knife is your most important kitchen tool,” she says.
+“Buy a pair of kitchen shears for boxes and bags!”

 Regardless of manufacturer instructions, never put your chef knife in the dishwasher.
 And while you’re at it, never toss it into the sink.
 Every time the knife blade bangs against something — like the plastic spines of your dishwasher or the metal sides of your sink — it has the potential to dull, and you want to keep the blade as sharp as possible for as long as possible.